mastoffel/sheep_ID/README.md

 The full data will be uploaded upon publication.

 ### Versions and dependencies
-Running the code depends on a series of R packages, which mostly come from CRAN, but some are development version on GitHub or stored on private websites.
+Running the code depends on a series of R packages, which mostly come from CRAN, but some are development versions on GitHub or stored on private websites.
 The versions of all dependencies are stored alongside the code in the `renv.lock` file.
 You can either install these packages yourself while running the code, or you can use the `renv` package to setup everything for you.
 To do so, download or clone this repository somewhere onto your computer.
 Then install `renv` with:

 ```r
 if (!requireNamespace("remotes"))